Para-Lang/para-compiler/docs/source/lang_ref/functions/function_specifiers.rst

 Footnotes
 -----------

-1. At least one `entry` specifier is needed inside the entry-file for the Para-C project to properly run.
+1. At least one `entry` specifier is needed inside the entry-file for the Para project to properly run.
 If none is provided the compiler will raise an error.

 No-Return Specifier